caburj/mext/README.md

 # mext.js

-The goal of this project is to provide a way to extend a class in-place.
+The goal of this project is to provide a way to extend a class *in-place*.
 This has similarity to extension methods of other programming languages.
-This however relies on class inheritance.
+This however relies on *class inheritance*.
 The main idea is to declare a class using `defclass` and declare its extensions/patches using `extend`.
-With this series of declaration, the compiled class (containing the base and its extensions) is 'promised' thru `compile`.
+With this series of declaration, we `compile` the definition to get the compiled class.
 Look at the following for simple illustration:

 ```js
 // app.js